 - Sturdy wine racks designed for proper wine storage

-If you really want to get serious about your wine cellar design, you can add wine cooling units to your wooden wine racks to ensure warm air doesn’t damage your wine collection.
+If you really want to get serious about your wine storage spaces, you can add wine cooling units to your wooden wine racks to ensure warm air doesn’t damage your wine collection.

 How to Build a Wine Cellar in Your Basement

-The first thing you need to do when you’re ready to build a wine cellar in your basement is seal the concrete floor and walls to prevent air leaks.
+The first thing you need to do when you’re ready to build a wine cellar in your basement is seal the concrete floor and walls to prevent air leaks that can interfere with your cooling system.
 Pure Tung Oil fills the bill in this regard, absorbing into concrete, block, brick, or other porous material to provide dependable protection.
 Likewise, seal any wood in the space with finishing oils like our Pure Tung Oil.
 Next, add a vapor barrier to prevent mold growth, then fur the walls with rigid foam board insulation to further reduce moisture leaks.

 Proper storage requires proper wine cellar doors as well as proper insulation, and glass doors are often a good choice to keep conditions inside stable, especially when finished with weather stripping.
 Next, seal the concrete walls or hang water-resistant drywall and finish the walls with Real Milk Paint, then add a wine cellar cooling unit designed for the amount of square footage in your space.
-Once you test your wine cellar for leaks, add finishing touches like customized wine racking, tables and storage for supplies and you’re all set to bring in your wine collection.
+Once you test your wine cellar for leaks, add finishing touches like customized wine racking, tables and storage for supplies and you’re all set to bring in your wine collection to your new home wine cellar.

 Inspiration for Building a Wine Cellar

 If you’ve ever wondered what it would be like to build a root or wine cellar of your own, here’s some inspiration for your DIY wine cellar project.
 One of our Real Milk Paint fans had the idea to create their own underground food and wine storage cellar.
-They wanted to create a food-safe cellar that would be easy to maintain and keep everything safe and dry.
-Leveraging inspiration from The Hobbit, they set to work designing, building and creating a one-of-a-kind wine and food cellar using Real Milk Paint products.
+They wanted to create a food-safe cellar with a wine cooling unit that would be easy to maintain and keep everything safe and dry.
+Leveraging wine cellar design inspiration from The Hobbit, they set to work designing, building and creating a one-of-a-kind wine and food cellar using Real Milk Paint products.
 Here’s their story.

 A Lesson in Wine Cellar Construction

 Late in 2011 as I was thinking about the next project that we should do, I thought about having a root cellar, like I had when I was a kid growing up in the Midwest.
 We have level ground on our property, so digging into a hillside wasn’t an option.
-With that in mind, I started sketching out what I thought would work to build a wine cellar.
+With that in mind, I started sketching a wine cellar design that I thought would work the location.
 For the wine cellar construction, I needed to dig a square hole, use our native rocks for wine cellar walls, build a ramp to the surface, then add an exterior-grade door at the top.
 Being a fan of Tolkien’s, I ended up drawing what looked like a hobbit home.
 Though I’d gone into the project looking to expand root cellar space, my wife bought into the project when I used the term “wine cellar” instead of “root cellar,” and off I went.

 In January of 2012, my neighbor, who had a backhoe, and I picked out and set up the wine cellar location, and he traced out the outline using flour he took from his pantry.
 As we finished up the rough outline and looked back, we saw the outline being erased by my dog. who was busy eating up the trail of flour.
 At that point, I knew this was going to be one of those projects.